basho/rfc/open/groupby/groupby.md

 /* Any number of groups, order has no effect */
 SELECT project, COUNT(name)
 FROM tasks
+WHERE completed > 1 AND completed < 1000 AND name = 'wheels' AND project = 'Mars Rover'
 GROUP BY project, name

 /* BEWARE of using a timestamp in the group, this can lead to a very large number of groups because it is likely to be unique */ SELECT project, name, completed
 FROM tasks
+WHERE completed > 1 AND completed < 1000 AND name = 'wheels' AND project = 'Mars Rover'
 GROUP BY project, name, completed

 /* Columns do not have to be specified, any combination aggregate functions can be used */
 SELECT COUNT(name)
 FROM tasks
+WHERE completed > 1 AND completed < 1000 AND name = 'wheels' AND project = 'Mars Rover'
 GROUP BY project, name

-/* The column "completed" is not int he group clause but can be used as a function argument */
+/* The column "completed" is not in the group clause but can be used as a function argument */
 SELECT project, COUNT(completed)
 FROM tasks
+WHERE completed > 1 AND completed < 1000 AND name = 'wheels' AND project = 'Mars Rover'
 GROUP BY project

+/* the grouping column doesn't have to be in the key */ SELECT AVG(duration)
+FROM tasks
+WHERE completed > 1 AND completed < 1000 AND name = 'wheels' AND project = 'Mars Rover'
+GROUP BY subtask
 ```

 There is no guaranteed order for rows returned by `GROUP BY`, `ORDER BY` provides this.